ACC-Style/MedicalDash/README.md

 # Medical Dash Prototype

-This is a play area to construct a proof of concept for the Medical Dash a gamified learning applicationg applicaiton
+This is a play area to construct a proof of concept for the Medical Dash a gamified learning applicationing applicaiton

 ## Project setup